hikeventures/hikeventures.github.io/_posts/2014-03-03-best-rain-pants.markdown

 **Weight:** 205 grams
 **Fabric:** Pertex Shield 2.5 Layer

-The Rab Fuse Pants are lightest-weight waterproof pants from Rab.
+The Rab Fuse Pants are the lightest-weight waterproof pants from Rab.
 They also feature knee articulation.

 <a href="http://www.campsaver.com/fuse-pant-men-s"><button type="button" class="btn btn-danger">Read more about the Rab Fuse Pants</button></a>